 For those novices (myself included) James broke down the shoe tree into four distinct styles with flexible price points to match.

 - The Lasted Shoe Tree: Constructed from the unique shoe mould, this bespoke offering has represented a price point in the hundreds of dollars.

 - The General-Purpose Shoe Trees: A stripped down no frills option.
 Shaped roughly to the fore part of the foot.
-This tree utilising a spreader mechanism, expanding into the forefront of the foot.
-Thus offering can generally be found below $40.
+This tree utilises a spreader mechanism, expanding into the forefront of the foot.
+Thus offerings can generally be found below $40.

 - Plastic Shoe Trees.
 As James would say, “cheap to make, cheap to break”.
 Limited long-term benefit, however, their lightweight construction makes them a suitable travel companion in a pinch.